Actipro/WPF-Controls/Documentation/topics/ribbon/controls/miscellaneous/applicationmenu.md

 ### Auto-Selecting a Tab When Backstage Opens

 The [Ribbon](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon).[IsApplicationMenuOpen](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon.IsApplicationMenuOpen) property gets or sets whether the application menu is currently open.
-A related [Ribbon](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon).[IsApplicationMenuOpenChanged](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon.IsApplicationMenuOpenChanged) event fires whenever that property changes.
+A related [Ribbon](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon).[IsApplicationMenuOpenChanged](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon.IsApplicationMenuOpenChanged) event is raised whenever that property changes.
 This is an ideal place to initialize Backstage so that a certain tab is always selected when it opens.

 The event handler for the [Ribbon](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon).[IsApplicationMenuOpenChanged](xref:@ActiproUIRoot.Controls.Ribbon.Ribbon.IsApplicationMenuOpenChanged) event can check to see if the application menu is being opened and if so, ensure the [Backstage](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Backstage).`SelectedItem` property is set to the desired tab.